3xken/simpleTab/README.md

-# simpleTab
+# tabnet
-A simple new tab page for Google Chrome.
+Access all bookmarks in a new tab.